thursdaybw/BasiqVoyager/web/docs/Phase 2 - Understanding Basiq API and Dashboard-blog.md

-# Blog: My Adventure with Basiq API Integration: A Comprehensive Guide
+# Blog: BasicVoyager - Putting a toe in the Basiq API waters

 ## Introduction